Breastfeeding Support

 • Or really anything you have questions or concerns about!

-Meet Sara Wilson, PA-C, CLC
+Meet Sara Wilson, PA-C, CLC, founder of Wonderfully Made Women's Health

-Meet Sara Wilson, PA-C, CLC
+Meet Sara Wilson, PA-C, CLC, founder of Wonderfully Made Women's Health

 With a unique scope of practice as a PA within the lactation space, in addition to counseling and educating Sara is also able to diagnose conditions, order labs and imaging, and provide personal medical advice including prescribing medications and supplements, as appropriate based on your unique medical history and current care needs.